 The brand’s hikers are remarkable when it comes to protection.
 There are boots fitted with a rubber toe cap to protect you from sudden bumps.
 Some have a bellows tongue to keep debris (sometimes water, if the boot has a waterproof design) from entering the boot.
 The best Merrell hiking boots have a waterproof lining to keep your feet dry.
 All of these protective features help keep you safe so you can enjoy your hike.

-Reasons why Merrell hiking boots are in demand
+Reasons why Merrell hiking boots for men and women are in demand

 Merrell hiking boots are a common sight in any outdoor gear store.
 In fact, they’re being sold in over 150 countries all over the world.
 For more than 30 years, outdoor enthusiasts have relied on the brand’s hiking boots for their adventures.
 When the first Merrell hiking boots came out in 1981, they were instantly regarded by Backpacker Magazine as the best at the time.